lucasgcb/UnoStick/README.md

  1 - Enable DFU mode on your Arduino.
 This should also disable the controller.

  2 - Use the DFU programmer to erase the memory and then flash `Arduino-usbserial-uno.hex` onto the ATmega16U2.
 You may also find this file in your Arduino IDE `/hardware/arduino/avr/firmwares/atmegaxxu2/arduino-usbserial` folder.
-[I've added it to the Firmware folder of this repository for convenience](https://github.com/lucasgcb/UnoStick/blob/master/Firmware/Arduino-usbserial-uno.hex).
+[I've added mine to the Firmware folder of this repository for convenience](https://github.com/lucasgcb/UnoStick/blob/master/Firmware/Arduino-usbserial-uno.hex).

  3 - Power Cycle the whole thing by unplugging, waiting, and replugging the USB cable.